RPI-WCL/Athena_LibDDDAS/consensus/synod/README.md

 * The proof makes use of the SPASS Automatic Theorem Prover for proving the proof obligation at each step.

-* Refer to the [Athena Download Instructions](https://proofcentral.org/athena/1.4/) to properly set up SPASS in your operating system.
+* Refer to the ATHENA [Download Instructions](https://proofcentral.org/athena/1.4/) to properly set up SPASS in your operating system.

+* Refer to [this PDF](https://proofcentral.org/book/Appendix_D.pdf) to learn more about using ATPs with ATHENA.

 * Once ATHENA has been installed and set up, load `progress-proof.ath` to verify the proofs using ATHENA.